dlove24/urest/docs/index.md

 This library is designed to enable simple API's to be built on micro-controllers, based on a sub-set of the REST API design principles, and inspired by the design of the [Apollo DSKY](https://history-computer.com/apollo-guidance-computer/) guidance computer.
 Rather than build a full HTTP server stack, including JSON parser, and supporting the full complexity of modern REST API's, this library aims to support simple operations in a resource constrained environment.

 Like the DSKY unit, it is assumed that all the 'objects' representing the states we are interested in are held in '[nouns](https://dlove24.github.io/urest/urest/api/base.html)'.
 The HTTP actions then represent 'verbs' which dictate the actions on the noun.
-So each API call is then in the form of 'verb-noun'; e.g. 'GET /led', or 'PUT /led'.
+So each API call is then in the form of 'verb-noun'; e.g. '`GET /led`', or '`PUT /led`'.
 Valid verb actions are

 | Verb | HTTP Method | Action |
 | --- | --- | --- |